AugurProject/augur-core/README.md

 		# reward whoever does close market according to gas cost (pay gas fee in cashcoin to miner)
 	# hash first frontrunning prevention mechanism
 	# salt hash vote mechanism
+   		blocknumber mod period is residual if residual is <period/2 submit hash of (msg.sender, Rnum, Votes[]) for that reporter if >period/2 submit Rnum and Votes[] for reporter check in consensus if they match, if not, no vote ballot (allow people to change votes and hash up until lock in residual change) anti cheat provide p and randomNum mechanism steal deposit (will need to support snarks eventually)
 	# p+e fix?

 ### Version 0.3 (The Voting Upgrade - March):
 	# randomized voter selection? - first x events expiring vote on in one ballot - random selection, then another ballot
-	# fast voting cycle first few days to get the <60% problem away from a branch, e.g. what if not enough people vote
+	# fast voting cycle first few days to get the <60% problem away from a branch
+	# e.g. what if not enough people vote
+	# or what if people get behind on voting
 	# rapid rbcr anytime to vote i'm alive if <60% of people vote after a few cycles or something
 	# max number of owners in a branch of rep. issues w/ sending rep etc